fenriskiba/fenriskiba.github.io/programming/resume/README.md

 [email]: mailto:fakeaddress@gmail.com
 [phone]: tel:+5555555555 -->

 Software engineer with experience in engineering leadership, Agile development, and developing software for a wide variety of platforms.
-Experienced with container technologies, microservice architectures, and open-source contributions.
+Experienced with container technologies, microservice architectures, and open source contributions.

 ## Professional Experience
 ### IT Application Developer Senior, Progressive Insurance (June 2016 - Present)
 #### Flagr Support Team
-* Configure and deploy an open source feature flagging microservice (Flagr)
+* Configure and deploy an internal fork of an open source feature flagging microservice (Flagr)
-* Consult with business and developers on the use of Flagr for A/B Testing, feature switching, etc.
+* Consult with business and developers on the use of Flagr for A/B testing, feature switching, etc.
 * Follow agile methodologies for development and process improvements
 * Work with business to establish requirements and priorities and plan future work
 * Write and maintain technical and process documentation